FutureCommerce/Hackathon-Projects/ConsentCommerce/README.md

 We are looking for all able bodies to help; writers/researchers, designers, developers, marketeers, promoters and evangelists.
 Any person who is interested in helping engineer tools so people  can  control and own their own data.

-Starting with an introduction on Friday at 6pm,  with a Sandy Pentland key note.
+Starting with an introduction on Friday at 5:30 pm London Time,  with a Sandy Pentland key note.
 Continuing with 3 sessions on Saturday, and two on Sunday.